How do you get to Slovak PyCon?

 Bratislava is one of the youngest capitals in Europe, and also one of the smallest.
-Despite this, it has a rich history of a free royal coronation town of Pressburg and multiple opportunities how to spend time there.
-Bratislava has unique location, it is the only capital int he world located on the border of three countries.Today, Bratislava is a major transport hub in Central Europe, and there are plenty possibilities of getting here.
+Despite this, it has a rich history of a free royal coronation town of Pressburg and offers multiple opportunities how to spend time there.
+Bratislava has a unique location, it is the only capital in the world located on the border of three countries.Today, Bratislava is a major transport hub in Central Europe, and there are plenty possibilities of getting here.

-From Bratislava airport you can take taxi (use the phone, its cheaper), or take the bus #61 and then move to bus #39 at the Bajkalska station.
-Get off the bus at the station ZOO and simply follow the PyCon stickers up to the hill to university campus.
+From Bratislava airport you can take a taxi (use the phone, it's cheaper), or take the bus #61 and then change to bus #39 at the Bajkalska station.
+Get off the bus at the station ZOO and simply follow the PyCon stickers up to the hill to the university campus.